Beijing National Stadium: Post-Olympics legacy

 On 12 January 2009 the venue's owners announced plans for the stadium to anchor a shopping and entertainment complex.
-These plans, having been developed by operator Citic Group, were projected to take three to five years to achieve.
+These plans, having been developed by operator CITIC Group, were projected to take three to five years to achieve.
 The stadium also continues to function as a tourist attraction, while hosting sports and entertainment events.
 However, by 2013 the stadium had fallen into visual disrepair and was criticized as appearing rusty and neglected by visitors to Beijing.

 In 2009, the stadium was the site of a Pit Stop for the double-length penultimate leg in the 14th season of The Amazing Race.
 In 2010, an Olympic-themed Detour was held here in the fifth leg of the first season of The Amazing Race: China Rush.
 Later in 2016, the first leg of the third season of The Amazing Race China featured a Roadblock where a team member reenacted a dancing segment from the opening ceremony.

 The National Stadium was intended to be a Monument of New China, expected to be visited by millions of tourists and showcased through an array of media representations.

 In spite of the lack of significant events, the stadium appears to be quite profitable, drawing some 20,000 to 30,000 people a day at the price of a 50 yuan admission.
 In 2010 it was used as a snow theme park.
 The venue costs approximately $9 million to maintain per year.

 The stadium was used for the finals of the 2017 League of Legends World Championship.
 This included performances by Jay Chou.

-The stadium was used to host "The Great Journey," an art performance marking the 100th anniversary of the founding of the Communist Party of China on 1 July 2021.
+The stadium was used to host "The Great Journey", an art performance marking the 100th Anniversary of the Chinese Communist Party on 1 July 2021.